CCoE-UEMK/MetaTransactionUser/README.md

 #Hardhat Meta-Transaction DApp
 This project sets up a Hardhat-based Ethereum development environment with a Solidity smart contract for meta-transaction verification and execution on the XDC blockchain.
+Users can make fiat payment (gasless) for transaction initiation through square payment gateway.
+The relayer submits transaction behalf of the user in XDC blockchain using gas.
 It includes an Express server and a simple web interface to interact with the contract.

 #Features